Injustice: Gods Among Us (comics): Year One

 Year One features the Insurgency led by Batman against the Justice League led by Superman and the establishment of the One Earth Regime.

 In Metropolis, a pregnant Lois Lane is kidnapped by Joker.
-While Superman searches for her, Batman and the Justice League deduce that Joker has used Scarecrow’s fear toxin and laced it with stolen kryptonite to affect Superman.
+While Superman searches for her, Batman and the Justice League deduce that Joker has used Scarecrow's fear toxin and laced it with stolen kryptonite to affect Superman.
 Superman and the League track Lois to a submarine where Joker and Harley Quinn are hiding, but Superman is attacked by Doomsday.
-He fights and defeats Doomsday, only to learn Doomsday is an illusion and he has been fighting an unconscious Lois.
+He fights and defeats Doomsday, only to learn Doomsday is an illusion, and he has been fighting an unconscious Lois.
 Too late, he learns that Lois's heart was synced to a nuclear warhead, which detonates and destroys Metropolis when her heart stops.
-Blinded by grief and revenge, Superman kills Joker, despite Green Lantern’s and Batman's best efforts to stop him.
+Blinded by grief and revenge, Superman kills Joker despite Green Lantern's and Batman's efforts to stop him.

 A grieving Superman decides that all violence must end, by force if necessary.
-He addresses the United Nations, with Wonder Woman beside him, revealing his identity as Clark Kent and demanding an immediate cessation of all worldwide hostilities.
-In response, the United States government contracts Mirror Master to kidnap Jonathan and Martha Kent, to use as leverage against Superman.
-Using increasingly draconian measures, the League locates Mirror Master and Superman relocates his parents to the Fortress of Solitude.
-The global escalation continues, with Wonder Woman becoming Superman's closest and most hawkish advisor as the League stops conflicts by force.
-Batman and Superman grow increasingly at odds, with Batman questioning Superman's and the League's unrestrained methods.
+He addresses the United Nations, with Wonder Woman beside him, revealing his secret identity and demanding an immediate cessation of all worldwide hostilities.
+In response, the United States government contracts Mirror Master to kidnap Jonathan and Martha Kent to use as leverage against Superman.
+Using increasingly draconian measures, the League locates Mirror Master, and Superman relocates his parents to the Fortress of Solitude.
+The global escalation continues, with Wonder Woman becoming Superman's advisor as the League stops conflicts by force.
+Batman and Superman grow increasingly at odds, with Batman questioning Superman's and the League's methods.

 In the Pacific Ocean, the League responds to a whaling ship under attack by Aquaman at the head of an Atlantean army.
-Tensions boil over into a full-scale battle until Superman coerces Aquaman into backing down, but not before Atlanean armies appear on multiple coastlines as a reminder of Atlantis's power.
+Tensions boil over into a full-scale battle until Superman coerces Aquaman into backing down, but not before Atlantean armies appear on multiple coastlines as a reminder of Atlantis's power.
 In response, Superman lifts Atlantis and places it in the Sahara Desert.
 Aquaman backs down, telling Wonder Woman that he is willing to advise Superman as a fellow ruler, but she does not relay the message.
 In Australia, Superman and Wonder Woman violently respond to a public demonstration against the League's new tactics, crippling a fan and wannabe hero named Galaxor.
-The Flash, also present, begins to seriously doubt the League's new mission.
+The Flash, also present, begins to doubt the League's mission.